GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-unified-origin-trial/index.md

 ---
-title: Testing the Privacy Sandbox ads relevance and measurement APIs
+title: Test the Privacy Sandbox ads relevance and measurement APIs
 description: >
-  Learn about developer testing and the upcoming origin trial allowing for unified experimentation across the Privacy Sandbox relevance and measurement
-  APIs: Topics, FLEDGE, and Attribution Reporting.
+  Learn about developer testing and the upcoming origin trial allowing for unified experimentation across the Privacy Sandbox relevance and measurement APIs: Topics, FLEDGE, and Attribution Reporting.
 layout: 'layouts/blog-post.njk'
 date: 2022-03-31
 updated: 2022-04-21